Dalas121/Heir_2_The_Throne/README.md

 - the player's starting position is dependent on which direction Konrad approached the crossroads from on the overworld

 S16: Gryphon Mountain
-- 1-to-2-skull difficulty.
-Rewards: Gryphon Rider, maybe other stuff too?
+- 1-skull difficulty.
+Rewards: Gryphon Rider, Young Ogre
 - we either need to justify gryphon riders being dwarvish (maybe theres dwarves here, and you can also gain scouts as a recruit?), or make them human-ridden
-- no rider-less gryphons please; I don't think that makes sense lore-wise
+	- no rider-less gryphons please; I don't think the lore for that makes sense
+- your enemies recruit ogres, like they do in the orignal HttT.
+You can capture ogres by surrounding them, like in EI.
+If you do so, you gain ogres as recruit options. (or something like that)

+S17a: Valley of Death, part 1 (unassigned)
+- 2-skull difficulty.
+Rewards: Heavy Infantryman
+- we encounter some HI trying to fight through undead and get help.
+They say they're warrior monks, whose home is besieged by undead.

-S17: Valley of Death (unassigned)
+S17b: Valley of Death, part 2 (unassigned)
-- 3-to-4-skull difficulty.
+- 3-skull difficulty.
 Rewards: Mage (White advancement only)
-- bit weird to have random liches running around the middle of Wesnoth.
-Let's try to figure out a good lore reason for this that ties them into other things (or at least tells us something about Asheviere's character)
+- Konrad reaches the monastery in a dense fog.
+The monks (a White Mage and some normal Mages) are overjoyed.
+Everyone gets ready to leave.
+- Monks think the fog is suspicious.
+Casts a spell to illuminate the map, revealing the 3 liches from the original Valley of Death.

 S18 Dan'tonk (unassigned)
-- 5-skull difficulty.
-Rewards: TBD
+- 4-skull difficulty (3-skull to escape, 5-skull to complete).
+Rewards: none
 - similar to "The Human Army" from SotBE.
 Fighting Li'sar
 - if you're really an overachiever (or more likely, cheating), you can beat this scenario and rush straight to Asheviere without Li'sar/Sceptre/etc.
 	- this is obviously non-canon, and we should include a message about that

 S20 The Ford of Abez (unassigned)
-- 2-to-3-skull difficulty
+- 2-skull difficulty.
+Rewards: none
 - fighting Li'sar
-- completing this scenario ends Phase 1
 - change konrad to use human portrait

 //--------------------
 // PHASE 2 (SEEKING THE SCEPTRE)
 //--------------------
-Planned available rewards:
-- Elvish Shaman
+S22 Glamdrol (unassigned)
+- TBD difficulty, Rewards: Shop (sell veterans, hire single-scenario orcish mercenaries, purchase orcish catapults)
+- battle involves fighting against orcish catapults (units with a true ranged attack)
+- some kind of orcish civil war maybe, and you choose which side to ally with?

+S23 Northern Winter (unassigned)
+- TBD difficulty, Rewards: TBD

+S24a something wesmere, part 1
-- Kalenz
+- TBD difficulty.
+Rewards: Kalenz

-- 2 scenarios that give dwarves
-- Orcs?
-Trolls?
-Naga?
+S24b something wesmere, part 2
+- TBD difficulty.
+Rewards: Elvish Shamans
+- this scenario can also be reached via smuggling (and upon completion you can walk out properlys, if you want to skip Kalenz

+S26 The Dwarven Doors (unassigned)
+- TBD difficulty, Rewards: TBD

+S28 The Lost General (unassigned)
+- TBD difficulty, Rewards: TBD

+S29 Knalga (unassigned)
+- TBD difficulty.
+Rewards: Fighter, Guardsman, Shop (sell veterans, upgrade weapons, upgrade armor) (upgrades make all your recruits/recalls better, but also more expensive)
+- involves mining through walls.
+Find a way to stop this from being a huge XP farm

+S30 The Sceptre of Fire (Dalas)
+- 4-skull difficulty.
+Rewards: the sceptre of fire
+- ensure the bigmap adjusts in such a way that it's impossible to get stuck/softlocked here
+	- including if the player uses Elensefar's smuggling

 //--------------------
 // PHASE 2.5 (JOINING LI'SAR)
 //--------------------

 //--------------------
 // PHASE 3 (OVERTHROWING ASHEVIERE)